Wruthless/react-complete-course/README.md

 # react-complete-course
-Source files for a react.js course I tool.
+Source files for a react.js course I took.